What is the Law of Demand?

 The shape of the demand curve can vary among different types of goods.
 Most frequently, the demand curve shows a concave shape.
 However, in many economics textbooks, we can also see the demand curve as a straight line.

-It is always worth to distinguish the difference between the demand and the quantity demanded.
+It is important to distinguish the difference between the demand and the quantity demanded.
 The quantity demanded is the number of goods that the consumers are willing to buy at a given price point.
 On the other hand, the demand represents all the available relationships between the good’s prices and the quantity demanded.

 Exceptions to the Law of Demand